Slice01/RockPaperScissors/README.md

 # RockPaperScissors

 Console game to play Rock, Paper, Scissors.
+First real project using js to decide a winner and keep score as well as game actions.